Senegal

 Lacking the natural resources or ready exports that have both catalysed and destabilised many of its African neighbours, Senegal’s economic development has been solid, if unspectacular, in recent years.
 Consistent economic growth, mainly powered by agriculture, tourism and development aid, has helped bolster spending on infrastructure and education, and this small West African nation hopes to graduate from Least Developed Country status by 2035.

 But Senegal has a long way to go.
 The number of Senegalese classified as ‘poor’ continues to rise, from 5.7 million in 2015 to 6.3 million today, and around a third of the country still experience severe deprivation.
-Food insecurity is widespread, a lack of infrastructure slows development, and the economy remains highly vulnerable to variations in weather and climate.2
+Food insecurity is widespread, a lack of infrastructure slows development, and the economy remains highly vulnerable to variations in weather and climate.2 And now COVID-19 threatens the fragile progress Senegal has been able to make in recent years.

 Although the challenges are considerable, Senegal has a long-standing commitment to sustainable development.
 A dynamic government Commission for Sustainable Development has helped guide policy for almost a quarter of a century, and the government’s flagship development programme, the Emerging Senegal Plan Phase 2 recognises social and environmental protection as vital goals, including an ambitious $5 million plan to create 100,000 new green jobs.

-A National Green Growth Strategy is currently under consultation, and Senegal’s existing poverty and regional development programmes explicitly recognise linkages between poverty and environmental risks.
+A National Green Growth Strategy is also currently under consultation, and Senegal’s existing poverty and regional development programmes explicitly recognise linkages between poverty and environmental risks.
 The country is also emerging as something of a regional leader on renewable energy, with both West Africa’s biggest wind farm and its largest solar power plant currently under construction.

 There are some significant weak spots in Senegal’s green transition, especially around natural capital, sustainable finance, and carbon pricing – unsurprisingly perhaps, given the country’s LDC status.
 But perhaps the most worrying development for Senegal’s future is the 2017 discovery of vast and previously untapped off-shore oil and gas reserves: 50 trillion cubic feet of natural gas and a billion barrels of oil.